Valdez Avalanche Center

 Katheryn Peltier has volunteered to help fundraise and designed a thank you letter for members and donors.
 Erica Shirk has volunteered to organize next year’s Spring Fling fundraiser silent auction.

-AAIC is joining the PICK CLICK GIVE program
+AAIC is now part of the PICK CLICK GIVE program

 Advisory Board/Friends Group: